 And in April, John launched a weekly marketing podcast, Design Masters Canada, where he leads timely, often controversial discussions with prominent marketing leaders from both Canada and the U.S. The Podcast was picked up by iTunes within a week of it’s launch.

-And if all that isn’t enough for one man, one company, one year; in January, John and his partner Franca DiNardo from Reset Branding created a Student Design Competition for their students at Humber College.
-John successfully recruited leading-edge marketers from the CPG sector to volunteer their time to act as judges for the event.
+And if all that isn’t enough for one company, one year; in January, Franca DiNardo from Reset Branding created a Student Design Competition for their students at Humber College.
+She successfully recruited leading-edge marketers from the CPG sector to volunteer their time to act as judges for the event.

-John Miziolek, President of Reset Branding and Host and Executive Producer of Design Masters Canada, has been rehearsing with his band, Commissioner Gordon, as part of the League of Rock.
+John Miziolek, from Reset Branding and Host of Design Masters Canada, has been rehearsing with his band, Commissioner Gordon, as part of the League of Rock.
 The band has been rehearsing for the last 4 weeks at The Rehearsal Factory in Toronto, Canada in preparation for a live show at the Hard Rock Cafe, also in Toronto.
 The band will play 3-4 songs live at the Hard Rock and then record one of them at the world renowned Phase One Recording Studios at a later date.

 The room pictured above is called "Heaven" and John sarcastically commented "I didn't know why until I saw it myself, oh and there's a drummer somewhere in this picture."